Akerek05/java_lab/README.md

-# Az alabbi sakk játékot Eclipse-ben jdk22 vel írtam 2 játékos valamint egy játékos módja létezik a játékállás elmenthető majd visszatölthető van hozzá egy dokumentácíó is
+# Az alabbi sakk játékot Eclipse-ben jdk22 vel írtam 2 játékos valamint egy játékos módja létezik a játékállás elmenthető majd visszatölthető van hozzá egy dokumentácíó is, a lefutatáshoz a ./HW-Chess ben egy cmdvel "java -jar chess.jar"

 # I wrote the chess game below in Eclipse with jdk22.
 There is a 2 player and a single player mode.
-The game state can be saved and reloaded, it has a hungarian language documenation.
+The game state can be saved and reloaded, it has a hungarian language documenation, to run it open a cmd in ./HW-Chess and paste java -jar chess.jar